Career Choice Guide

 Career Change Resume Writing

-A combination resume is often the best style for career change resume writing.
+combination resume is often the best resume style for career change resume writing.

-Whether you use the traditional chronological resume format or a combination resume for your career change resume, if you realize that the skills and experiences that are most relevant to your new career are buried at the bottom of your resume, you'll need to restructure your resume to bring relevant experience to top of resume.
+If you find that the skills and experiences that are most relevant to your new career are buried at the bottom of your resume, you'll need to restructure your resume to bring relevant experience to top of resume.

-Try the following career change resume writing strategies:
+Try the following career change resume writing strategies to get your relevant skills to the top of your resume:

-Note the new job you are seeking, and if you are using a profile, indicate skills and experiences that are relevant to the new career.
+Note the new job you are seeking in your profile, and indicate skills and experiences that are relevant to the new career.

 Summary of Skills